 Graduate students in the MSN Nursing Education or MSN Executive Leadership track must complete all degree requirements within six (6) years.
 Graduate students in the Family Nurse Practitioner track must complete all degree requirements within a four (4) year period.
 Graduate students in the Post-Masters Certificate FNP track must complete all degree requirements within four (4) years.
 Time limits shall be computed from and include the first semester of credit applied to the degree program.
-Students who do not enroll for two (2) consecutive semesters are subject to all program requirements, policies, and guidelines in place at the time of re-enrollment.
+Students who do not enroll for two (2) consecutive semesters are subject to all program requirements, policies, and guidelines in place at the time of re-enrollment and must re-apply to the program.